cost of delaying software refactoring pre-exit

 4. Inflated Due Diligence Findings and Valuation Cuts

-When an acquiring company performs due diligence, they don't just look at revenue.
-They scrutinize your codebase.
-Technical debt isn't just an engineering problem.
-It's a financial burden.
-They'll find those messy parts, the undocumented modules, and the outdated frameworks.
-This leads to major deductions in your acquisition price.
-I've seen deals collapse entirely because the technical debt was too deep, too risky.
+When an acquiring company performs due diligence, they don't just look at revenue and customer contracts.
+They scrutinize your codebase with the same intensity, often bringing in specialized technical M&A teams.
+Technical debt isn't just an engineering problem; it's a tangible financial burden that will appear on their balance sheet post-acquisition.
+They'll find those messy parts: the undocumented modules, the outdated frameworks, the lack of automated tests, and the glaring security vulnerabilities.
+This leads to major deductions in your acquisition price, often manifesting as a 'technical debt escrow' where a portion of the purchase price is held back until remediation is complete.
+I've seen deals collapse entirely because the technical debt was too deep, too risky, or too expensive to fix, with estimated remediation costs exceeding 20-30% of the initial valuation.
 Every quarter you delay refactoring, you're shaving millions off your potential exit valuation.
-It's a hidden tax on your company's future.
+It's a hidden tax on your company's future, turning what could be a premium acquisition into a fire sale, or worse, a deal that never closes.

 Key Takeaway